Kitchen backsplash ideas – 15 looks and design advice

 12. Play with 3D textures

-In this project by Brian O’Tuama Architects, a fluted Calacatta marble white kitchen backsplash was combined with natural wood cabinetry to provide a tactile treat hidden inside minimalist pocket doors.
+In this project by Brian O’Tuama Architects (opens in new tab), a fluted Calacatta marble white kitchen backsplash was combined with oak cabinetry to provide a versatile and modern treat hidden inside slimline pocket doors.
 ‘We wanted the fluted marble to add visual interest and surface texture in contrast to the flat, contemporary exteriors,’ explains Brian O’Tuama.